MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 ![Supervised clustering](figures/clustering.jpg "Supervised clustering")

-Feature selection consisted in leaving the data, which explained 95% of the variance.
+Feature selection consisted in retain the data, which explained 95% of the variance.
+PCA with 0.95 components has been used to achieve this goal.

+## Finding best model